 Sure – I knew all this years ago.
 But I think the last couple of days have really consolidated the importance and I’ve come to the conclusion it’s not selfish to have a break.
 It feels that way, especially when the last two years have been an endless stream of breaks – and it feels incredibly wasteful to spend money on holidays – but the older I get the more I value memories over “stuff”.
 Some stuff is really special – I have a handful of items I absolutely treasure – but my most treasured possessions are always memories.

-Breastfeeding my infant son at 2am, soaking in the serenity and perfection of two sleeping toddlers.
+Breastfeeding my infant son at two am, soaking in the serenity and perfection of two sleeping toddlers.

 Half asleep, with the calming effects of oxytocin coursing through my veins and at peace with my place in the world.
 Knowing this was the last baby I could ever have and these precious moments needed to be inhaled deeply.
 And how well behaved sleeping toddlers are.
 Perfect angels, every one.

 Washing dishes in my sister’s dated kitchen at her tiny apartment, as she lay dying in a dark room.

 When Party Rock Anthem played on the entertainment channel she called out, Do you think I can still shuffle?
 I was pushing 50 and didn’t like to confess I thought shuffling was done with a deck of cards.
 I peered around the corner with damp tea towel in hand, and watched my once lithe and luscious little sister, drag her failing body up to shake her booty one last time.
 Unadulterated joy briefly disguising her jaundiced face.
 Jet black hair in a plait to the waist, beneath an old purple beanie we’d picked out at the local charity store, swaying around with the last echoes of youth and innocence.
 Her 40 year old body slipping into eternal peace a few weeks later.

 Saturday night at a busy pub, with the sounds of drinking, laughter and too many people in the background.